Forien/foundryvtt-forien-quest-log/README.md

 _main feature_ of FQL presently.
 You can rest assured that the quest log experience you know and _love_ will continue to be available now and into the future.

-A new continuation module is also in the works by TyphonJS that moves the questing experience beyond FQL is being developed at
+A new continuation quest log module is in the works by TyphonJS that moves the questing experience beyond FQL and is being developed at [typhonjs-fvtt/typhonjs-quest-log](https://github.com/typhonjs-fvtt/typhonjs-quest-log).
-[typhonjs-fvtt/typhonjs-quest-log](https://github.com/typhonjs-fvtt/typhonjs-quest-log).
 There is no specific ETA for this continuation module at this time.
 In the meantime FQL continues to bring an essential rock solid quest log experience to Foundry VTT.
 TyphonJS is developing a [very modern UI library](https://github.com/typhonjs-fvtt-lib), available for any 3rd party Foundry developer right now, that underpins this new quest log and full time+ work has been ongoing on this effort since October 2021.
 When this library is completed then work on the new quest log will be finished.